conda-forge/r-ggfocus-feedstock/README.md

 Home: https://github.com/Freguglia/ggfocus

-Package license: MIT
+Package license: GPL-3

 Feedstock license: BSD 3-Clause

-Summary: A 'ggplot2' extension that provides tools for automatically focusing specific factor levels.
+Summary: A 'ggplot2' extension that provides tools for automatically creating scales to focus on subgroups of the data plotted without losing other information.